 Camp Mariposa is a year-round addiction prevention and mentoring program for youth affected by the substance use disorder of a family member.

 Until recently, Camp Mariposa only served youth ages 9-12 but, as the crisis continued, directors of the camp saw youth age out of the program and more teen in need of support.
-In light of this, the Club has introduced Teen Camp Mariposa which now serve up to 25 teenagers ages 13-18.
+In light of this, the Club has introduced Teen Camp Mariposa which now serves teenagers up to age 18.

-Camp Mariposa builds knowledge, life skills, confidence and provides an opportunity to connect with peers and caring adult mentors.
-Additional social activities are offered for youth, alumni and their families throughout the year.
+Camp Mariposa builds knowledge, life skills, and confidence, and provides an opportunity to connect with peers and caring adult mentors.
+Additional social activities are offered for youth, alumni, and their families throughout the year.
 All Camp Mariposa activities are provided free of charge.
 Youth who attend Camp Mariposa learn coping skills that build resiliency and ultimately break the inter-generational cycle of addiction.
 This award-winning program is offered in partnership with youth-focused organizations in communities across the country.

 At Camp Mariposa, youth are empowered to: